BSN-Spartan/NFT/test/READEME.md

 $ go mod tidy
 ```

-There are three test files in the `test` directory where the NFT project is located:
+The three test files are put in the corresponding directory under `NFT/test/test/` where the NFT project is located:

 - deploy_test.go: The file used to deploy ERC721 and ERC1155 contracts.
 - ERC721_test.go: The file used to test the methods in ERC721 contracts.